 Scents, since, cents, and sense are easily confused words.
-Spell-check in word processing software doesn’t catch these if each one is a word and it’s spelled correctly.
+Spell-check in word processing software doesn’t catch these mixups; if each one is a word and it’s spelled correctly, it keeps right on scanning.
 A keen editor has to detect these situations and realize if the right word was used in a given situation.

 Since is a conjunction that typically leads a dependent clause, as in: “Since Alyssa did not do her chores, she is not getting her allowance this week.” or as Kelly Clarkson sings, “Since you’ve been gone, I can breathe for the first time.”
 When you hear “since” there’s more information anticipated by the listener or reader, and more information should be coming from the writer.
 Otherwise, that’s a fragment.